Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Dynamic Priors in Bayesian Optimization

 \section{Dynamic Priors in Bayesian Optimization}

-In this section, we present how dynamic priors can be leveraged in Bayesian optimization (BO), providing the first component of our proposed method, \tool.
-To this end, we first generalize prior-weighted acquisition functions from a single prior to stacking multiple priors (\cref{sec:prior-weighted-af}).
-Afterward, we devise a method to detect misleading priors and safeguard against them (\cref{sec:rejecting-priors}).
+In this section, we show how \tool leverages at runtime-provided (or dynamic) priors in BO.
+To this end, we first generalize prior-weighted acquisition functions from a single prior provided at initialization to multiple dynamic priors (\cref{sec:prior-weighted-af}), and we then devise a method to detect misleading priors and safeguard against them (\cref{sec:rejecting-priors}).